 George starts out not only lonely, but alone by choice.
 He doesn’t need people.
 He accompanies these women reluctantly.

 When the camera lingers on George looking on as Mary Bee sets about her tasks, or when she plays the piano mat by the river, we see him having a bit of a self-revelation.
+But he has no such thing.
+He is learning a little about Mary Bee in this moment, and nothing about himself.

 First he directs his anger at the women, lecturing them on how crazy they are as he digs Mary Bee’s grave.
 This indicates that he will be going through the seven stages of grief.